joshbegley/nyt-latest/README.md

 `The pace of the recovery will depend on how confident companies are that the deal between the United States and Iran will hold and be extended.`\
 https://www.nytimes.com/2026/06/15/business/energy-environment/iran-deal-oil-natural-gas.html

-**SpaceX’s Stock Rises on First Full Day of Trading**\
+**SpaceX’s Stock Surges on First Full Day of Trading**\
-`After notching big gains on its debut on Friday, the company’s shares jumped again on Monday.`\
+`The company’s shares jumped on Monday, and executives announced that they had raised even more money in an already record-breaking initial offering.`\
 https://www.nytimes.com/2026/06/15/business/spacex-stock.html

 **Fox to Acquire Roku, Joining the Battle for the Living Room**\